 Pacific Surfliner 564 for San Diego came through next.
-From here we switched photo locations.
-We stopped at one but I did not like it so we moved on and drove along Moreno Blvd and spotted the bridge over Claremont Blvd.
-We made a left on Ingulf Street then left on Denver Street and then left on Claremont Drive where we parked and walked out onto the bridge.
+From here we switched photo locations and stopped at one but I did not like it so we moved on and drove along Moreno Boulevard and spotted the bridge over Claremont Boulevard.
+We turned left on Ingulf Street then left on Denver Street and another left on Claremont Drive where we parked and walked out onto the bridge.

 Coaster 644 for San Diego came by first at Claremont Drive.

-Pacific Surfliner 573 for Los Angeles was our next train at Claremont Drive.
-We next made our way back to Moreno Blvd went south to the Toys R US parking lot where we parked.
+Pacific Surfliner 573 for Los Angeles was our next train.
+We next made our way back to Moreno Boulevard went south to the Toys R Us parking lot where we parked.

 Pacific Surfliner 566 for San Diego came through CP Tecolote.
 After that we headed to the north bank of the San Diego River.

 First a San Diego Trolley crossed the San Diego River.

 Coaster 648 bound for San Diego.